-- For a sample of revenue transactions, tested the revenue recognized, which included the following: - Agreed key contractual terms to signed contracts with customers. - Evaluated the contractual terms against revenue recognition criteria. - Agreed the drilled meters to customerapproved daily drill reports. - Tested that revenue recognized, for a period close to year-end, was recognized in the correct period by comparing, for a sample of transactions before and subsequent to yearend, the date the revenue was recognized to the date of the drilling service as per the customer-approved daily drill report
+- For a sample of revenue transactions, tested the revenue recognized, which included the following: - agreed key contractual terms to signed contracts with customers; - evaluated the contractual terms against revenue recognition criteria; and - agreed the drilled meters to customer approved daily drill reports. - Tested that revenue recognized, for a period close to year-end, was recognized in the correct period by comparing, for a sample of transactions before and subsequent to yearend, the date the revenue was recognized to the date of the drilling service as per the customer-approved daily drill report.